Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU073DK/sakura-familys-summer-fair-maruko-is-concerned-about-the-weather-forecast">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5JE9/mireille-grangeon">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Maruko plans to have a summer fair at home, and Tomozou creates a homemade goldfish<br>scoop.
-Later, Maruko and Tamae promise to go to a park on Sunday, but the<br>weather forecast says it will be rainy.</p>
+<p align="center">Mireille is making a real impression at House Louvent... and it's not a good one.<br>Ars believes in her potential, however, leaving him at a crossroads when the complaints start<br>coming in about her.
+Thankfully, Mireille has an unconventional solution!</p>
 </td>
 </tr>
 </table>